Postiles/frontend/README.md

 LATEST NOTICE
 ======
-**Notice: Now the code can ONLY run in the ROOT directory of a web server.
-In other words, you'll have to access by http://hostname:port/ directly**
+**Notice: Now the code can ONLY run in the ROOT directory of a web server.**

+**To run, you'll need to go to http://hostname:port/test directly.**

-**The web server is required to support Apache-like mod_rewrite.**
+The web server is required to support Apache-like mod_rewrite.

-To run the code
+Getting Google Closure Library
 ======

 Copy the `closure/goog` in [Google Closure Library](https://code.google.com/p/closure-library/downloads/list) to `js/goog`.